JuliaLang/julia/doc/manual/packages.rst

 description below, anything starting with ``Pkg.`` is meant to be typed at the Julia prompt; anything starting with ``git`` is meant to be typed in :ref:`julia's shell mode <man-shell-mode>` (or using the shell that comes with your operating system).
-Within julia, you can combine these two modes::
+Within Julia, you can combine these two modes::

     julia> cd(Pkg.dir("Foo"))          # go to Foo's folder